helins/clojure-of-things/README.md

 replacement to your desktop environment.
-The easiest way is to keep everything on your machine and use [SSHFS](https://www.digitalocean.com/community/tutorials/how-to-use-sshfs-to-mount-remote-file-systems-over-ssh) to mount the folder where the project resides on the Raspberry Pi in order to launch a REPL.
-Otherwise, it is possible to use [rsync](https://rsync.samba.org) and synchronize files everytime before starting the REPL.
+The easiest way is to keep everything on your machine and use [SSHFS](https://www.digitalocean.com/community/tutorials/how-to-use-sshfs-to-mount-remote-file-systems-over-ssh) to mount the folder where the project resides on the Raspberry Pi.
+This allow for launching a REPL on the device without having to keep files locally.
+Otherwise, it is possible to use [rsync](https://rsync.samba.org) and synchronize files everytime before starting the REPL, but it is somewhat less efficient.

-The REPL can be made available to the local network by typing the following :
+The REPL can be made available to the local network by typing the following (where $PORT is your favorite port) :

 ```
-$ lein repl :start :host 0.0.0.0 :port 4000
+$ lein repl :start :host 0.0.0.0 :port $PORT
 ```

 The rest is just traditional Clojure development of connecting your text